 The most dramatic achievement of the Convention on Cluster Munitions is its victim assistance provisions, which are key means of reducing civilian suffering.
-It is the first disarmament treaty to define victim; this definition encompasses not only individuals who have experienced physical, psychological, or socioeconomic harm, but also their families and communities.102 While the Mine Ban Treaty requires the international community to provide support for victims, the Convention on Cluster Munitions supplements that assistance by placing obligations on affected states.
-According to a detailed stand-alone article, affected states must provide 'age- and gender-sensitive assistance, including medical care, rehabilitation and psychological support, as well as provide for their social and economic inclusion'.103 With these provisions as well as five victim assistance paragraphs in the preamble, the Convention on Cluster Munitions harmed by the weapons instead of the security interests of states.
+It is the first disarmament treaty to define victim; this definition encompasses not only individuals who have experienced physical, psychological, or socioeconomic harm, but also their families and communities.
+While the Mine Ban Treaty requires the international community to provide support for victims, the Convention on Cluster Munitions supplements that assistance by placing obligations on affected states.
+According to a detailed stand-alone article, affected states must provide 'age- and gender-sensitive assistance, including medical care, rehabilitation and psychological support, as well as provide for their social and economic inclusion'.
+With these provisions as well as five victim assistance paragraphs in the preamble, the Convention on Cluster Munitions prioritizes care for civilians harmed by the weapons instead of the security interests of states.

 The comprehensive and cooperative implementation measures of the Convention on Cluster Munitions build on the third pillar of the Mine Ban Treaty.
 The new convention borrows from its predecessor several international cooperation and assistance provisions.
 Article 6 of the Convention on Cluster Munitions, however, strengthens a state party's right to seek and receive assistance by removing the phrases 'where feasible' and 'to the extent possible'.
-It also adds obligations to provide assistance for emergency situations and economic and social recovery, inserts a reference to user state responsibility for clearance, and includes more details on other forms of assistance.
-Each of these additions increases states parties' duties to cooperate on measures to meet the obligations of the convention and reduce civilian suffering.
+It also adds obligations to provide assistance for emergency situations and economic and social recovery, inserts a reference to user state responsibility for clearance, and includes more details on other forms

-101 For the definition of cluster munition remnants, see Art.
+&lt;sup>101 For the definition of cluster munition remnants, see Art.
 2(7), Convention on Cluster Munitions, supra note 4.